Xinyuan-LilyGO/T-Display-S3/README.md

 ### PlatformIO

-- PlatformIO plug-in installation: Click on the extension on the left column -> search platformIO -> install the first plug-in
+1. PlatformIO plug-in installation: click on the extension on the left column → search platformIO → install the first plug-in
-- Click Platforms -> Embedded -> search Espressif 32 in the input box -> select the corresponding firmware installation
+2. Click Platforms → Embedded → search Espressif 32 in the input box → select the corresponding firmware installation

 ### ESP-IDF

-- The installation method varies depending on the system, it is recommended to refer to the [official manual](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) for installation.
+The installation method varies depending on the system, it is recommended to refer to the [official manual](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html) for installation.

 ## Q&A